amdw/boilerplate/README.md

-which makes it harder to reason about the application's behaviour at compile time; Dagger uses compile-time code generation, which addresses this problem at the expense of complicating the build (for example, not every JVM language will necessarily have the necessary annotation-processing plugins).
+which makes it harder to reason about the application's behaviour at compile time; Dagger uses compile-time code generation, which addresses this problem at the expense of complicating the build (for example, not every JVM language will necessarily have the required annotation-processing plugins).

 ## Configuration